Table of Contents

 Moving forward, I’ll spotlight a couple of the brand’s hottest picks for you to compare.

 Dreaming about the glory days?
 The Hyaluronic Acid Intensifier can help you get back to those youth-driven years.
 I’m kind of crazy about what’s inside this formula:

 Infused with a blend of purple rice, licorice root, and hyaluronic acid, this proprietary serum works wonders in rejuvenating the complexion.
 Say goodbye to fine lines, wrinkles, and sagging spots, and say hello to a ‘brighter’ future.

-Coming in a gel-like texture, this paraben-free formula is best used after dermal fillers, a process that must be recommended by a dermatologist or physician.
+Coming in a gel-like texture, this paraben-free intensifier is best used after dermal fillers, a process that must be recommended by a dermatologist or physician.

-Best followed with the Skinceuticals C E Ferulic serum for a boost of Vitamin C, the Hyaluronic Acid Intensifier costs a hefty $102.
+Best followed with the Skinceuticals C E Ferulic serum for a boost of Vitamin C, the Hyaluronic Acid Intensifier costs $102.

 Skinceuticals Phloretin CF with Ferulic Acid Review